 For me and my experience so far with this, I find that this is a brilliant tool and has great timely services behind the scenes built into their overall offerings which I also find great.

 So far, the hard evidence that I captured with it for me, is indicating that my events are more related to my stress/anxiety health rather than my heart health, which is useful to know and allows me to focus in on that observation.

-As I said earlier, I have been using Kardia Mobile since October 2016 and this is my story of using it so far.
+As I said earlier, I have been using Kardia Mobile for some years now and this is my story of using it so far.

 Remember also I was recommended to Kardia Mobile by my cardiologist who recommended that it would be a useful tool for me to use.
-I have a heart related issue and also suffer from stress/anxiety, and it can be difficult to pin down the reason for an individual medical event.
+I have a heart related issue and also experience stress/anxiety, and it can be difficult to pin down the reason for an individual medical event.